01-edu/UX-UI/subjects/ux/going-on-holidays-with-friends/affinity-diagram/README.md

 **Deliverables:**

-- An Affinity Diagram (paper or on digital tools like Miro)
+- An Affinity Diagram (pictures of the Affinity Diagram on paper or on digital tools like Miro)
-- An Empathy Map (paper or on digital tools like Miro)
+- An Empathy Map (pictures of the Empathy Map on paper or on digital tools like Miro)
+- Upload the documents on Github, in a zip folder named “ProjectTitle_Name_FirstName”, with all project deliverables as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
+For example, the first deliverable can be named as “Doe_John_MidFiPrototype_05242024_V1”.
+- Add a title within all written documents.
+- Pay attention to the global aspect of the deliverables.
+They must be clear, simple and easy to read.
+You can get inspiration on canva.com but don’t overload your design with too much details!

 **Resources:**